 It has support for Darwin Information Typing Architecture (DITA) 1.3 standards by defining new tags and elements and could be extended in the configuration based on industry needs.

 Content Importer Tool

-Content Importer is a desktop application traditionally used for repeat batch-imports and to bulk-import DITA files while migrating to SDL Docs from other systems.
+Content Importer is a desktop application traditionally used for repeat batch-imports and to bulk-import DITA files while migrating to Docs from other systems.

 Better User Experience